bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/usage.rst

 therefore fast and powerful.

 There is a fluent API to search stored business data.
-The API supports filtering, ordering and limiting of the results:
+The API supports filtering, ordering, and limiting of the results:

 ::